MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 ms.custom: bap-template
 ---

-# Connect data stored in Delta Lake format from your Azure Data Lake Storage (preview)
+# Connect data stored in delta lake format from your Azure Data Lake Storage (preview)

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

 [!INCLUDE [public-preview-banner](./includes/public-preview-banner.md)]

-Connect data that is already prepared and stored in your lake houses and bring it into Dynamics 365 Customer Insights - Data quickly and seamlessly using delta lake format.
+Connect data that is already prepared and stored in your lake houses and bring it into Dynamics 365 Customer Insights - Data quickly and seamlessly using [delta lake](https://go.microsoft.com/fwlink/?linkid=2248260) format.
 Key benefits include:

 - Direct integration with stored data in delta lake format.
-No need for intermediate staging data copies in other formats or additional transforms.
+No need for intermediate staging data copies in other formats or more transforms.
 - Faster insights for only the data that has last changed.

 [!INCLUDE [public-preview-banner](./includes/public-preview-note.md)]